University of Texas at Arlington: Research

 UT Arlington's research expenditure in fiscal year 2018 was $105.7 million.
 According to the university's Research Administration, total research expenditures for fiscal year 2019 totaled $117 million.
 Up 52% over five years.
-There are several research institutes and facilities on campus.
-Some notable ones include:
+Some notable research institutes and facilities on campus include the Shimadzu Institute for Research Technologies (SIRT), the NanoFab Research and Teaching Facility, and the Center for Transportation Equity, Decisions, and Dollars, which conducts policy research into the political, and regulatory aspects of America's transportation systems.